Chart Color Schemes

 The level of cultural diversity witnessed in Sylvania was found to be above average when compared nationally for a number of language and cultural background related metrics

-Sylvania has a higher cultural diversity than most local markets, with 25.6% of its population born overseas and 26.4% speaking a language other than English at home.
-Christianity is the predominant religion in Sylvania, comprising 68.1% of people, compared to 61.2% across Greater Sydney.
-The top three ancestry groups are English (22.4%), Australian (20.5%), and Other (9.6%).
+Sylvania's population shows significant cultural diversity, with 25.6% born overseas and 26.4% speaking a language other than English at home.
+Christianity is the predominant religion in Sylvania, accounting for 68.1%, compared to 49.2% across Greater Sydney.
+The top three ancestry groups are English (22.4%), Australian (20.5%), and Other (9.6%), which is lower than the regional average of 16.0%.

 Frequently Asked Questions - Diversity